C. F. Martin & Company: 1960s

-During the late 1960s, Martin manufactured hollow-body electric guitars similar to those manufactured by Gretsch.
+During the late 1960s, Martin manufactured hollow-body electric guitar similar to those manufactured by Gretsch.
 Martin's electric guitars were not popular and the company has since produced only acoustics.
 They also reinstated the famous D-45 in 1968.

-During the 1960s, many musicians, including Clarence White and Eric Thompson preferred Martin guitars built before World War II to more recent guitars of the same model.
-The prewar guitars had a different internal bracing pattern consisting of scalloped braces (the later ones were tapered rather than scalloped), with the x-brace forward-shifted to about an inch of the sound hole, producing better resonance, and tops made from Adirondack red spruce rather than Sitka spruce.
+During the 1960s, many musicians, including Clarence White and Eric Thompson, preferred Martin guitars built before World War II to more recent guitars of the same model.
+The pre-war guitars had a different internal bracing pattern consisting of scalloped braces (the later ones were tapered rather than scalloped), with the x-brace forward-shifted to about an inch of the sound hole, producing better resonance, and tops made from Adirondack red spruce rather than Sitka spruce.

 After 1969, the rosewood components, including the backs and sides of some models, were changed from Brazilian rosewood to Indian rosewood, due to restrictions on the sale of Brazilian rosewood.
 The D-28s and D-35s, which were introduced in the mid-1960s to make use of the more narrow pieces of wood by using a three-piece back design, are now very sought-after on the vintage guitar market, fetching sums from $50,000 to $60,000.
 The same models from the early 1970s, with Indian Rosewood backs and sides, generally sell for less than $2,500.